 Every time you order a bottle of wine in a restaurant, you should always be offered a taste of said bottle.
 Of course, you can choose not to taste if you prefer, in which case they’ll just pour the bottle (or perhaps taste it themselves).
 But why not?

-Take the opportunity to smell and taste the bottle you’ve just ordered….besides, you get to do it first.
+It's technically meant for you to check if the bottle is flawed, but why not take the opportunity to smell and taste the bottle you’ve just ordered…besides, you get to do it first.
 Lucky you.

 Take our fun palate profile quiz here and we’ll recommend three bottles that we think you'll love according to your results and get you started.